cran/ggstatsplot/README.md

 The function `ggstatsplot::ggcoefstats` generates **dot-and-whisker plots** for regression models saved in a tidy data frame.
-The tidy dataframes are prepared using the following packages: `broom`, `broom.mixed`, and `parameters`.
-Additionally, if available, the model summary indices are also extracted from the following packages: `broom`, `broom.mixed`, and `performance`.
+The tidy dataframes are prepared using `parameters::model_parameters`.
+Additionally, if available, the model summary indices are also extracted from `performance::model_performance`.

 Although the statistical models displayed in the plot may differ based on the class of models being investigated, there are few aspects of the